 (knowing Lindelof’s scripts so well, that’s probably verbatim)

 As if that wasn’t the best ever Blake Snyder piece of screenwriting ever, back at the ranch the way the cop treats his sargeant shows he’s a vindictive, bully.
-So when he left the station, a sense of dread overcame us.
+When he left the station, a sense of dread overcame us.

 If he wasn’t such a piece of shit, this terrifyingly ominous feeling might have come with some simpatico, but nahhh… give him what he deserves.